mikeLspohn/react-fetch/README.md

 # react-fetch

-Fetch api react component with support for function-as-child and render-prop implementations.
+Fetch api React component with support for function-as-child and render-prop implementations.

 ### Installation